U.S. Army Public Health Center

 Aberdeen Proving Ground, Maryland

-The silver lining to the shorter, colder days of winter is the snow and the outdoor sports typically reserved for this time of year.
+The silver lining to the shorter, colder days of winter is the snow and outdoor sports typically reserved for this time of year.
 Winter activities such as skiing, snowboarding, snowmobiling, sledding and ice skating provide fun, excitement, fresh air and good exercise for all ages.
 Unfortunately, every year these activities also result in hundreds of thousands of injuries, as well as many deaths, in the U.S.

 Injuries occur in both recreational and professional athletes alike.
 The growing popularity of skiing and snowboarding are now a focus of scientific study as emergency rooms see increases in the number and severity of injuries.
 A recent study of fall-related injuries in the active-duty Army showed snowboarding and skiing were the leading sports causing such injuries.
 Many of these injuries occurred during military-unit organized events.
 Military personnel need to be aware of the injury types, factors that increase the risk of injury and ways to reduce chances of injury.

 Overall, though, bone fractures are the most frequently reported type of injury associated with winter sports.
 During skiing, injuries to the lower parts of the leg and foot — including the knee and ankle — are the most common.
 These include fractures as well as sprains or ligament tears in joints such as thumbs or the anterior cruciate ligament of the knee.
-Snowboard fractures are more often to the wrist and hand, as well as the arm and clavicle.
+Snowboarding fractures are more often to the wrist and hand as well as the arm and clavicle.
 Some data suggests possible long-term impairments from winter sports injuries.

 Cold weather injuries such as frostbite and hypothermia are also reported — especially in conjunction with snowmobiling injuries when accidents can occur in unpatrolled or unmonitored areas.
 Other conditions considered less severe, but which can still limit further activity and require extended rest, include muscle strains and soreness, dehydration, snow blindness and sunburn.